Friedemann Zenke

 Short bio text

-Friedemann Zenke studied physics at the University of Bonn, and the Australian National University in Canberra, before moving to computational neuroscience for his Ph.D. with Wulfram Gerstner at the Ecole Polytechnique Fédérale de Lausanne (EPFL).
-Subsequently, Friedemann joined Surya Ganguli’s group at Stanford as a post-doc, and later, he moved to the University of Oxford as a Sir Henry Wellcome fellow with Tim Vogels.
-Currently, Friedemann is a research group leader at the Friedrich Miescher Institute for Biomedical Research (FMI) and an assistant professor at the University of Basel, Switzerland.
+Friedemann Zenke studied physics at the University of Bonn.
+He also studied at the Australian National University in Canberra.
+He pursued his Ph.D. in computational neuroscience with Wulfram Gerstner at the École polytechnique fédérale de Lausanne (EPFL).
+After his Ph.D., Friedemann joined Surya Ganguli’s group at Stanford as a postdoctoral researcher.
+He then moved to the University of Oxford as a Sir Henry Wellcome fellow with Tim Vogels.
+Friedemann is now a senior research group leader at the Friedrich Miescher Institute for Biomedical Research (FMI) and an assistant professor at the University of Basel, Switzerland.
 His group addresses fundamental theoretical questions about biological neural networks and learning algorithms.

 Friedemann Zenke in Basel in 2020